echo00echo/RECOX/README.md

 If you use these codes or methods in your research, please cite the associated paper:

-Rui Yang, Jing Zhou, Hua Zhou, Zhe Fei, Gang Li.
+Rui Yang, Jin Zhou, Hua Zhou, Zhe Fei, Gang Li.
 (2025).
 "Inference for High-dimensional Proportional Hazards Model with Mixed-Case Partly Interval-Censored Data." *(Journal/Preprint details forthcoming)*